 Exercise Saharan Express is one of four Africa-focused regional “Express” series exercises facilitated by U.S. Naval Forces Europe-Africa/U.S. 6th Fleet.
 The exercise serves to demonstrate and test skills that are developed as part of Africa Partnership Station and ongoing efforts to increase maritime domain awareness.
 Started in 2007, Africa Partnership Station is an international security cooperation initiative, facilitated by U.S. Naval Forces Africa, aimed at strengthening global maritime partnerships through training and collaborative activities in order to improve maritime safety and security in Africa.

 African partners expressed the importance of this type of collaboration through the Express series exercises and ongoing APS activities.

-“The techniques, tactics and procedures that will be practiced during this exercise as well as the substantial efforts our different partners actively contribute to addressing illicit trafficking and illegal fishing,” Cissokho said.
-“It will permit also to dismantling the networks that trafficking arms that contribute to terror groups, those in armed conflict and in illegal activities in the region.”
+“The techniques, tactics and procedures that will be practiced during this exercise, as well as the substantial efforts of our partners, actively contribute to addressing illicit trafficking and illegal fishing,” Cissokho said.
+"It will also lead to dismantling the arms trafficking networks that contribute to terror groups, those in armed conflict, and illegal activities in the region."

 Cooperation is key to success, echoed Tokarewich.

 “Already, we are seeing the benefits of regional collaboration.
 More cooperation among the partners can only help with addressing the problems of maritime security, such as stopping illegal fishing and illicit trade, while promoting a more stable economic environment,” said Tokarewich.